CuddlyBunion341/beertalk-workers/slides.md

 - A pinch of JavaScript (JS) or TypeScript (TS) logic
 - API endpoints or data sources, finely chopped
 - Complex calculations or algorithms, to taste
-- User Interface (UI), freshly picked
 - Asynchronous tasks, seasoned with Promises or async/await
-- Optional: Encryption algorithms, image processing tasks, or file manipulations, according to preference
+- Optional: Transfer objects and Pools according to preference

 ---
+transition: slide-up
 layout: quote
 ---